Oreoluwa-Se/Navigation/Report.md

 ### Results
 #### 32_32 Network
 The network uses a network with two 32 hidden dimension layers before the value and advantage layers are calculated.
-The distribution of the average score per episode is shown below:
+The distribution of the average score per episode is shown below.
+The environment was solved in **340 episodes**:
 <p align="center">
 <img src="./results/32_32/dddqn_scores_Q_update.png">
 </p>